MicrosoftDocs/visualstudio-docs/subscriptions/contact-my-admin.md

 + Enabling access to software downloads
 + Other functions related to your subscription

-Many organizations are large and complex, so you may not be aware of who your admin is when you need help.
+Many organizations are large and complex, so you may not be aware of who your admin is.
 We provide a feature in the subscriber portal to assist you with contacting your admin(s).

 ## How to contact your admin